IamJoof/ChatWithGemini/README.md

 ## How to Run (Docker)

-This project is configured with a Multi-Stage Docker Build utilizing Nginx.
+This project uses Docker Compose to orchestrate the Client, Server, and Database containers automatically.

-1. Build and Run the Container:
+1. Build and Run the Application:
 Make sure Docker Desktop is running, then execute:
 ```bash
 docker compose up --build